tuwaiq-ios/project10-week09-solo/README.md

 ### Features List:
 - Register an account and control the profile
 - Search available cafes
+- See cafes location
+- Read other people's comments about it
+- Add a comment on it
+- Add the name of a cafe that does not exist, write your comments about it, and add its location

+Add a comment on it

+Add the name of a cafe that does not exist, write your comments about it, and add its location

 ### Structure:
 // Add your project screens/models/views/cells